smith153/BitTrader/README.md

 Tired of watching the bitcoin market go **up** and **down** while you make **no** money?

-Herein lies the purpose of btce_trader.
+Herein lies the purpose of BitTrader.
 It uses standard stock trader indicators like stochastic oscillators and moving averages to determine buy/sell points.
-With these indicators, btce_trader will buy and sell currencies on the btc-e.com exchange.
+With these indicators, BitTrader will buy and sell currencies on the btc-e.com exchange.

 The only points worth showing off is the full test-suite in t/ and the indicator interface in lib/Indicator.pm